Homosynaptic plasticity: Mechanisms for input-specificity

+Homosynaptic Plasticity in Learning and Memory

+Homosynaptic plasticity is a crucial mechanism that enables the brain to refine synaptic strength in response to experience, playing a fundamental role in learning and memory.
+This process ensures that frequently activated neural pathways are strengthened while less relevant connections weaken, thereby optimizing memory storage and retrieval.
+Within the corticohippocampal circuit, homosynaptic plasticity helps regulate information flow between the entorhinal cortex (EC) and hippocampus, two regions essential for encoding, consolidating, and recalling memories.
+The synaptic plasticity and memory (SPM) hypothesis suggests that memory formation relies on experience-driven synaptic modifications.
+Research has shown that alterations in synaptic strength, particularly through long-term potentiation (LTP) and long-term depression (LTD), directly impact learning capacity.
+LTP reinforces neural pathways by enhancing synaptic efficiency, making it easier for neurons to communicate and retain learned information.
+Conversely, LTD weakens less-used connections, allowing for the elimination of outdated or irrelevant information, which prevents cognitive overload and supports adaptive learning.

 Maintaining Long-Term Changes

 In order to stabilize LTP and make it last longer periods of time, new proteins supporting this change are synthesized in response to stimulation at a potentiating synapse.
 The challenge that arises is how to get specific, newly synthesized proteins to the correct input-specific synapses they are need at.
 Two solutions to this problem include synaptic tagging and local protein synthesis.
+However, before long-term changes can take effect, short-term mechanisms like post-tetanic potentiation (PTP).

+Post-tetanic potentiation (PTP)

+Post-tetanic potentiation (PTP) is a temporary enhancement of synaptic strength that occurs following a burst of high-frequency stimulation.
+This effect can last for several minutes and is believed to be driven by an accumulation of calcium ions in the presynaptic terminal.
+The elevated calcium levels increase the likelihood of neurotransmitter release, making synaptic transmission more effective during this period.
+PTP is considered a short-term plasticity mechanism that helps reinforce neural signaling in response to repeated stimulation.

 Synaptic Tagging

 Synaptic tags mark where synaptic plasticity has occurred and can thus provide information on synaptic strength and potential for long-term plastic changes.
 The tag is temporary and involves a large number of proteins, activated by the influx of Ca2+ into the postsynaptic cell.
 In addition, depending on the type and magnitude of synaptic change, different proteins are used for tagging.
 For example, when plastic changes lead to long-term depression, calcineurin is used.
 Conversely, when plasticity leads to long-term potentiation, CaMKII is used.
 In order for synaptic plasticity to be input-specific, these synaptic tags are essential on post-synaptic targets, to ensure synaptic potentiation is localized.
 These tags will later initiate protein synthesis that will in turn cause synaptic plasticity changes at these activated neurons.